GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 `ssh-keygen -t rsa -b 4096`

-- This will initiate a prompt to create a key pair.
+- This will initiate a prompt to create a keypair.
 Cluster Manager must be able to open connections to the servers.

 !!!
 Note
     Cluster Manager now works with encrypted keys and will prompt you for the password any time Cluster Manager is restarted.